 An undecided student is someone who has not yet chosen a specific field of study.
-Nationally, between 30 and 40% of incoming freshmen are unsure of a major when they enter college.
-It is also estimated that 75-80% of students change their majors, and many do so more than once.
+Nationally, between 30 and 40 percent of incoming freshmen are unsure of a major when they enter college.
+It is also estimated that 75 to 80 percent of students change their majors at least once.

 The University of Missouri-St. Louis is committed to your success in your general education studies and to assisting you in choosing an appropriate and satisfying major.
 UMSL offers students with undecided majors an array of resources and assistance.

 Academic Advisors in the College of Arts & Sciences can assist with planning for enrollment in major-exploratory courses to get more exposure to potential majors and careers.
 They can also connect students with faculty advisors to assist them in getting more information about academic disciplines.